 Services are billed to insurance and may require a co-pay depending on your plan.
 Check with your health plan to make sure that Vanderbilt is considered "in-network" under your plan's coverage.
 See accepted insurance plans here.

-Who qualifies for the Post-Acute COVID Clinic?
+Who qualifies for the Post-Acute COVID Care through this service?

 Have a smartphone or computer access to My Health at Vanderbilt.
 This is your online tool to manage your care at Vanderbilt.
 It is used, among other things, to conduct telemedicine appointments.
 (Clinic staff can help patients set up My Health at Vanderbilt when they schedule appointments).

 - Be well enough to be evaluated in a clinic setting.